 Medical leave may be unpaid during any period where there are no scheduled earnings, such as the summer or during an unpaid leave of absence.
 Refer to the Academic Disability Plan Certificate.

-You need to call Cigna at 1-855-207-8099 within 14 days of disability to file a claim for medical leave benefits.
-Consult How to Report a Disability Claim (pdf) ahead of time so you are ready to answer the questions the Cigna representative will ask.
+You need to call Unum at 1-888-673-9940 within 14 days of disability to file a claim for medical leave benefits.
+Consult Filing a Disability Claim (pdf) ahead of time so you are ready to answer the questions the Unum representative will ask.
 They will walk you through the process and also tell you what comes next.

-If you delay in contacting Cigna or in providing required documentation, it may result in a suspension of paid benefits during your medical leave.
+If you delay in contacting Unum or in providing required documentation, it may result in a suspension of paid benefits during your medical leave.

 If your leave of absence is greater than three months, the University provides a self-insured disability benefit that replaces 66.67% to 100% of your income during months 4 through 12, depending on your years of service with the University (see chart below).

-The University pays the full premium for your disability benefit.
+The University pays the full cost for your disability benefit.
 That means the disability benefit amount is considered taxable income.

 Percent of Income Replaced